ramonaspence/ramonaspence/README.md

 # Contact Me

 If you're looking to get in touch with me, there's a few different ways.
-1. If you're a recruiter or would like to contact me about a job opening, send me an email at jobsearch.ramonaspence@gmail.com.
+1. Are you looking to recruit or hire a Python and React developer?
+Send me an email at jobsearch.ramonaspence@gmail.com.
-2. All others can reach me on my LinkedIn [here](https://www.linkedin.com/in/ramona-spence/).
+2. All others, please reach out to me on my LinkedIn [here](https://www.linkedin.com/in/ramona-spence/).
 <!--
 **ramonaspence/ramonaspence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.